Tito's Blue Train: Kola - kitchen (series SK, 88-69)

 The cars of the SK series are kitchen cars and must be coupled with energy cars from the Blue Train.
 Meal preparation capacity is 300 meals.
 They can travel only in the Blue train set.
 The circuit is powered by electricity 3 x 300 volts, 50 Hz, and heated by steam.
 The cars are equipped with telephone and sound system installations (internal, which is two-channel and external).
 The maximum traffic speed is 140 km/h.
 "NO" exchange mode.

 Cars for transporting cars (series MD, 98-30)

 Cars of the MD series are closed single-deck luggage cars for transporting cars.
 They are equipped with devices for washing the car during the trip.
-I can travel in regular trains.
+It can travel in regular trains.
 The capacity of the MD car is 4 cars.
 The maximum permitted height of vehicles that can be loaded is 1.75 meters.
 The car has a through-line electric heating system, its own HAGENUK heating, two or one extra bed for the car companion.
 The maximum speed 140 km/h.
 "NO" exchange mode.